ibm-cloud-docs/cloud-object-storage/faq.md

 Login to the IBM Cloud shell: https://cloud.ibm.com/shell and enter at the prompt `ibmcloud resource search "service_name:cloud-object-storage AND type:resource-instance"`.

 The response you receive includes information for the name of your instance, location, family, resource type, resource group ID, CRN, tags, service tags, and access tags.

+## Why do I receive an error when I try to create a bucket?
+{: #faq-create-bucket-error}
+{: faq}

+Check [IAM permissions](/docs/cloud-object-storage?topic=cloud-object-storage-iam) because a user must have "Writer" permissions to create buckets.

+[Content-based restrictions](/docs/cloud-object-storage?topic=cloud-object-storage-cos-tutorial-cbr) may be preventing the user from acting on the service.